-Well Being 326
+Well Being 383

 This is an experiment in decision-making.
+Your payoffs will depend partly on your decisions and partly on chance.
 Please pay careful attention to the instructions as a considerable amount of money is at stake.
 During the experiment we will speak in terms of experimental tokens instead of dollars.
 Your payoffs will be calculated in terms of tokens and then translated into dollars at the end of the experiment at the following rate: 2 Tokens = 1 Dollar You are free to stop at any time.
-If you do not complete the experiment now, you may return to complete the experimental session at any time between now and [] If you do not complete the experiment between now and [New question], you will not receive any payment.
+If you do not complete the experiment now, you may return to complete the experimental session at any time between now and [] If you do not complete the experiment between now and [FLTimeEnd], you will not receive any payment.
 Details of how you will make decisions and receive payments will be provided below.
 Please click the NEXT button below to proceed to the next screen.

-In this experiment, you will make 50 decisions that share a common form.
+This is an experiment in two stages.
+For stage one, you will be presented with information on several charitable organizations taken from the website www.CharityNavigator.com afterwards you will be asked to select a preferred organization.
+In stage two you will participate repeatedly in 50 independent decision problems that share a common form.
 We next describe in detail the process that will be repeated in all decision problems and the computer program that you will use to make your decisions.
-In each decision, you will be asked to allocate tokens between yourself and another person who will be chosen at random from the group of American Life Panel (ALP) respondents who were not asked to participate in this experiment.
-We will refer to the tokens that you allocate to yourself as tokens that you Hold, and tokens that you allocate to the other person as tokens that you Pass to that individual.
-The identity of the ALP respondent who receives the tokens you pass depends entirely on chance.
+In each decision problem you will be asked to allocate tokens between yourself and the charitable organization you selected in the previous stage.
+We will refer to the tokens that you allocate to yourself as tokens that you Hold, and tokes that you allocate to the chosen charity as Pass.
 Please click the NEXT button below to proceed to the next screen.